Insurance & credit scoring with alternative data

 Now that we know the why of the need to leverage alternative data let's address the elephant in the room from the word 'go'.

 Alternative data isn't reduced to social media sourced data.
 As a matter of fact, there are self-evident reasons why data sourced from Facebook, Instagram, Twitter, etc., doesn't exactly scream quality data for the purposes of credit/insurance risk scoring.

 So if alternative data is not just social media sourced data, what is it?

 This type of data is typically defined as consumer usage patterns of credit and debit cards.
 One may ask, how is transaction data 'alternative'?
 A lot of this data is not actively mined to build predictive models.

 Positive - Data is generally very well structured and clean

 It is generally historical data, but seldomly does it appear in the reports from the main NCRAs.
 Some scoring companies have actually included it as part of their product offerings, mainly for the US market.

 In layman's terms, this is how users navigate through websites.
-With the 'death' of third-party cookie tracking in most, if not all browsers by 2022, and last years news that Avast was starting to wind down its subsidiary Jumpshot, an up to that point market leader, this type of data has become more scarce, and dare I say more unreliable.
+With the 'death' of third-party cookie tracking in most, if not all browsers by 2022, and last years' news that Avast was starting to wind down its subsidiary Jumpshot, this type of data has become more scarce and dare I say more unreliable.